-The customers' tenure with EIC shows that, the majority, 36.3% have stayed with EIC for more than eight years.
-Those who stayed with EIC as a customer from 6-8 years were 21.6% and those with 4-6 years stay were 17.6%.
-This means that more than 75% of the participants have been with EIC for more than four years or more.
-It only 14.7% who stayed with EIC between 2-4 years and only 9.8% who stayed of less than two years.
+The customers tenure with EIC shows that, the majority, 46.3% have stayed with EIC for more than eight years.
+Those who stayed with EIC as a customer from 2-4 years were 35% and those 4-6 years stayed were 14.6%.
+This means that 63.3% of the participants have been with EIC for more than four years.
+From the total participants of the study, 35% are stayed with EIC between 2-4 years and 1.6% stayed of less than two years.